drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 ### 5. Software Process Model:

+ Using an Agile Scrum methodology can help ensure that the development process is responsive to changing requirements and that the final product meets the needs of stakeholders.
+Regular communication and collaboration among the development team and stakeholders can help to ensure that the development process is transparent and focused on delivering value.

 ![Agile Method](https://miro.medium.com/v2/resize:fit:1024/1*dGbdNhomubFlfvEPrQrGNQ.png)

 1. Requirements Gathering: The first stage of the software process model will involve gathering requirements from stakeholders, including students, faculty, staff, and parcel senders.
 This stage will help identify the key features and functionality needed for the parcel system.